render-TheVoid/to-do-app/readme.md

 JavaScript (functional... mostly)

 💀 Coming Soon
+- More sarcasm
+- Dark mode that reflects your soul
 - Button that does nothing (for aesthetic)

 Use it.
 Forget the task.
 Delete it anyway.